-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Contra Costa Community College District (the "District") Measure E General Obligation Bonds (the "Bond Fund") as of and for the year ended June 30, 2017, and the related notes to the financial statements, which collectively comprise the District's Measure E General Obligation Bonds financial statements, and have issued our report thereon dated December 20, 2017.
-The financial statements present only the District's Bond Fund and do not purport to, and do not, present fairly the financial position of the District, as of June 30, 2017, and the changes in its financial position for the year then ended.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Contra Costa Community College District (the "District") Measure E General Obligation Bonds (the "Bond Fund") as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the District's Measure E General Obligation Bonds financial statements, and have issued our report thereon dated December 19, 2018.
+Our report included an emphasis of matter stating that the financial statements present only the District's Bond Fund and do not purport to, and do not, present fairly the financial position of the District, as of June 30, 2018, and the changes in its financial position for the year then ended.
+Our opinion was not modified with respect to this matter.